 With a brand name like Novotel there should not be too many problems, I thought.

-Novotel Phuket Karon Beach Resort and Spa is ideal for that winter vacation.
+Destination Resort Phuket Karon Beach is ideal for that winter vacation.

 Located not far from the renowned beach and close enough to town for a relaxing stroll to the shops, it is perfectly situated for a blend of peace and quiet as well as evening fun.